datacarpentry/semester-biology/exercises/Strings-6-R.md

 Calculate the GC content of each sequence.
 The GC content is the percentage of bases that are either G or C (as a percentage of total base pairs).
-Store results in a two-column matrix where the first column is the sequence number and the second column is the GC content in %.
+Print each GC content in order to the screen (in %).